ssokolen/canadianccv/README.md

 The basic implementation seems like its working (at least on Linux) but small issues are likely to creep up.
 A couple of field types that I have not yet encountered in my own CV have not been properly implemented: `Datetime`, `Elapsed-Time`, and `PubMed`.
 Similarly, the code has technically been written for both English and French entries but I have not tested French input at all.

+The 2020 RTI competition served as a bit of a trial by fire.
+I realized that a couple of things I thought were working based on isolated tests didn't actually work when combined with everything else.
+However, the most recent update served me well for updating Publications, Teaching Activities, and Supervisory Activities.

 ## Installation

 Install directly from GitHub (or clone and install locally):